martinkersner/martinkersner.github.io/content/posts/2026-06-13-file-dispatch-finish.md

 7. Notify about completion

 The review agent finds at least one issue in most of the PRs that the original agent created, unless the PR is very small.
-The limit of five review rounds was set just as a guess; it has never gone over four rounds of reviews.
+The limit of five review rounds was set just as a guess.
+It has never gone over four rounds of reviews.

 ## Finish